linz/topo-workflows/docs/training/ARGO_WORKFLOWS.md

 ### DAG example - parallelising a task to run in multiple pods

-Content TBA
+_Content TBA_

 ## Inputs and Outputs - passing information between tasks in a Workflow

-Content TBA
+_Content TBA_

-## A Workflow example using the standardising workflow
+## A Workflow example: standardising workflow

+General structure:

 ![Standardising Workflow Structure](standardising_structure.png)

+Go through the Standardising YAML file in more detail - any questions?

-## Referencing other Workflows
+## Referencing other Workflows/WorkflowTemplates

-Content TBA
+> Instructor notes:
+>
+> This is possible and is done in the standardising-publish-import but it is a more advanced topic and will not be covered in this workshop.

 ## The codebase and containers behind the Topo workflows